dobrynya/zio-jms/README.md

 ---
 # Add library to your project
-* Add maven repository [https://dl.bintray.com/dobrynya/maven](https://dl.bintray.com/dobrynya/maven) to your build tool
+* Add Maven Central Repository to your build script
-* Add dependency on the library "com.gh.dobrynya" %% "zio-jms" % "0.1"
+* Add dependency on the library "io.github.dobrynya" %% "zio-jms" % "0.2"

 # Receive messages